Common Names

 Evidence is lacking to support this claim.

-Your are taking mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc in the stomach and reduce their bioavailability.
+Your are taking mineral supplements: Phytic acid can bind with calcium, iron, magnesium, and zinc and reduce their bioavailability.

-Your are taking anticoagulants/antiplatelet agents: IP6 has antiplatelet activity and may increase the risk of bleeding.
+Your are taking anticoagulants/antiplatelets: IP6 also has antiplatelet activity and may increase bleeding risk.
+Clinical relevance is not known.

 For Healthcare Professionals